kelciour/movies2anki/README.md

 * Second subtitle is optional
 * Movie mode:
-  * Change end times of phrases to the next phrase's start time
+  * Change end time of phrases to the next phrase's start time
   * Add empty phrase if the first subtitle starts after 15 seconds

 ## Anki Card Example (Front & Back)

 <img src="https://dl.dropboxusercontent.com/u/58886000/GitHub/front-back-hints.png" width="775" height="396">

 This card template I use on my phone.
-To use on desktop it may be helpful to install addon ["Replay buttons on card"](https://ankiweb.net/shared/info/498789867).
+To use on desktop it may be helpful to install addon ["Replay buttons on card"](https://ankiweb.net/shared/info/498789867) or ["svg_play_button.py"](https://gist.github.com/kelciour/ce22e4d5908090f51dce537ccce35a5c).

 ## Usage